 Over a state banquet of raw crab and palm root – samples of which are now being promoted in government canteens as typical Shadui culinary heritage – Chinese officials proposed to make Samranpong a Chinese citizen.

 “He was dubious at first,” admitted Sanranpong’s legal representative, Ma Zhou.
-“After all, he would be the first person in the world to ever actually request Chinese citizenship.
+“After all, he would be one of the first persons in the world to actually request Chinese citizenship.
 But after they offered him a meal, bed and a hot shower, he signed all the releases.”